Canal of the Pharaohs: Egyptian and Persian works

-Although Herodotus (2.158) tells us Darius I continued work on the canal, Aristotle (Aristot. met.
+Although Herodotus (2.158) tells us Darius I completed the canal, Aristotle (Aristot. met.
 I 14 P 352b.), Strabo (Strab.
 XVII 1, 25 C 804.
 805.), and Pliny the Elder (Plin. n. h.
 VI 165f.) all say that he failed to complete it, while Diodorus Siculus does not mention a completion of the canal by Necho II.

 Greek, Roman and Islamic works

 After the death of Alexander the Great, the general Ptolemy gained control of Egypt, declared himself Pharaoh and began the Ptolemaic dynasty.
 His son, the 2nd leader of that dynasty, Ptolemy II took up the canal work again, but also stopped because of the differences of water level.
 Diodorus, however, reports that it was completed by Ptolemy II after being fitted with a water lock.

 Ptolemy II is credited by some for being the first to solve the problem of keeping the Nile free of salt water when his engineers invented the lock around 274/273 BC.